-New York state Sen. Deputy Majority Leader, Michael Gianaris, D-Astoria, speaks to members in the Senate Chamber (AP Photo/Hans Pennink, FILE)
+New York State Senate Deputy Majority Leader Michael Gianaris, D-Astoria, speaks to members in the Senate Chamber.
+(AP Photo/Hans Pennink, FILE)

 ALBANY – Senate Deputy Leader Michael Gianaris and New York’s Greek-American state legislators on March 22 introduced a resolution (J.2116) commemorating the anniversary of Greek Independence.
 March 25th marks the date when Greece declared independence from the Ottoman Empire.
 In addition to Senator Gianaris, Greek-American Senators Andrew Gounardes and James Skoufis were leaders in advancing the Senate resolution.

 Senate Deputy Leader Michael Gianaris said: “As the son of Greek immigrants, I hold very close to my heart the Greek-American experience.
 This is a wonderful time to recognize the sacrifices of those who came before us and to celebrate the Greek values that have influenced so much of the world.”

 Senator Andrew Gounardes said: “As a proud fourth-generation Greek-American, I’m honored to celebrate the Greek Independence Day by making March Greek History Month and highlighting the special role that Hellenism plays in the fabric of our state.
 On this 201st anniversary of Greece’s independence, it’s important that we honor our legacy while also looking towards the future, and manifesting the important contributions that the Greek community provides to our city.
 As Greek-Americans, we have an obligation to be active civic participants and to embody the Greek word ‘philoxenia’, meaning love of strangers, that is so ingrained in the Hellenic culture.”